Social Contracts must be corrected urgently

 Social Contract Product is the most economically beneficial report on the planet today.
 This can be verified by viewing Transition Economics Proofs (TEP Charts) for the U.N.’s HDI, IHDI, Happiness Report, and other surveys including OECD and Happy Planet Indexes.

-SCP – is the weighted scoring of each nation’s economic and social rankings to the right
+“SCP” – Social Contract Product is the weighted scoring of each nation’s economic and social rankings to the right

 HDI – is the United Nations parallel score and ranking

-Specific citations for each data point as explained in End of War.
-Click here to get your own copy.
+Citations explaining all data sources are explained in End of War.
+Click here to get your copy.